VentoMichael/newPortfolio/README.md

 * Divide in half, the form on the left and location information on the right

-* A carousel of my work in the footer# 2.0-portfolio
+* A carousel of my work in the footer
-# newPortfolio